Understanding the Differences Between Online Reviews and Pre-Market Product Testing

 Product Review or Product Test?

 So should you review products or test them before they hit the market?
-We’d recommend both, but it’s important to understand the type of review program you are engaging in and the potential impact you are making through product reviews vs product testing.
+We’d recommend both.
+But it’s important to understand the type of review program you are engaging in and the potential impact you are making through product reviews vs product testing.

 For product testing, pre-market product testing platforms like MESH01 allow brands to develop exceptional products while generating impactful review content.
 Now more than ever, consumers have a say in brands’ decisions and can help ensure a product will receive nothing but rave reviews.